dabeaz/curio/docs/reference.rst

    allows it to be polled by a foreign event loop.
 When ``withfd`` is ``True``, adding something to the queue writes a byte of data to the I/O loopback.

+.. class:: UniversalEvent()

+   An event object that can be used in both Curio tasks and threads.
+   The same programming interface is used in both.
+Asynchronous operations must be prefaced by ``await``.

 Here is an example of a producer-consumer problem with a ``UniversalQueue``::